 Whistler

 If you haven’t already made it to Whistler while visiting Vancouver, British Columbia, then now is the time to do so.
-This resort town is most famously known for its skiing, but there is also a plethora of other things to do.
+This resort town is most famously known for its skiing, but there are also many other things to do.
 Enjoy the number one rated experience year-round: the Peak to Peak sightseeing gondola.
 There are plenty of great restaurants, hiking and biking trails and even a zipline course in the summer!

 Kamloops

-We’re gonna guess you blew all your extra time at Whistler, but you’re going to need another break anyway as the city of Kamloops is another 4 hours west on the highway.
-There is a lot to do here for outdoor adventurers, but if you just want a quick chance to stretch your legs, try the Tower Trail for some good exercise and even better views.
+We’re gonna guess you blew all your extra time at Whistler, but you’ll need another break anyway, as the city of Kamloops is another four hours west on the highway.
+There is much to do here for outdoor adventurers, but if you want a quick chance to stretch your legs, try the Tower Trail for some good exercise and even better views.

 Crazy Creek Hot Pools

-About 8 hours into your drive (just before you get to Revelstoke), we predict some sore muscles from all that sitting (and from the hike up Tower Trail, if you made it).
+About 8 hours into your drive (just before you get to Revelstoke), we predict some sore muscles from all that sitting (and from the hike up Tower Trail if you made it).
 Plan to soak those muscles in the Crazy Creek Hot Pools!
 This is a quintessential experience of the Canadian Rockies, and the pools at this resort are open 365 days per year.
-Revelstoke also happens to be a small mountain time with a BIG personality and a long list of things to do, so this could be a great place to spend the night between the two cities.
+Revelstoke is also a small mountain time with a BIG personality and a long list of things to do, so this could be a great place to spend the night between the two cities.

 Glacier National Park

-You are about to drive by three amazing national parks in a row, starting with Glacier National Park.
+You are about to drive by three amazing national parks in a row, starting with Glacier National Park (not to be confused with the Glacier National Park in Montana).
 From hiking to sightseeing, this is a stop we highly recommend.
-If you decided to spend the night in Revelstoke to split up the drive, then you could spend a good half-day exploring here before the final 4-hour drive to Calgary.
+If you decided to spend the night in Revelstoke to split up the drive, you could then spend a good half-day exploring here before the final 4-hour drive to Calgary.
 Note that you will need a Parks Canada pass to enter the park (and the others), but only if you plan on stopping.
 More info on passes can be found here.

 Yoho National Park

-Another essential stop is in Yoho National Park and especially at Emerald Lake.
+Another essential stop is in Yoho National Park, especially at Emerald Lake.
 Some say that Emerald Lake rivals the more popular Lake Louise, and it is one of the main attractions in the Canadian Rockies.
-Spend a day on the lake by hiring a canoe or kayak to enjoy those blue-green waters and if you have time, splurge and spend a night at Emerald Lake Lodge.
+Spend a day on the lake by hiring a canoe or kayak to enjoy those blue-green waters, and if you have time, splurge and spend a night at Emerald Lake Lodge.

 Banff National Park